DavidRandallPeters/3DModeling/3D_002_Substance.md

 1. Begin in Maya - prepare both high- and low-poly meshes for export and baking
 2. Export models as .fbx
-3. Export UV map for Photoshop
-4. Fire up Substance and import low-poly model
+3. Fire up Substance and import low-poly model
-5. Bake all maps using the high-poly model as a source
+4. Bake all maps using the high-poly model as a source
-6. Apply materials
+5. Apply materials in various ways
-7. Add an emissive channel for glowing stuff
+6. Add an emissive channel for glowing stuff
-8. Use alpha brushes
+7. Use alpha brushes
-9. Add custom alphas
+8. Add custom alphas

 <br><br>